Awards and recognition

 Ashina Nagra and Cindy Shaheen awarded 2021 Zymeworks Fellowship in Immunotherapeutics

 We extend our congratulations to 2021 Zymeworks Fellowship in Immunotherapeutics recipients Ashina Nagra and Cindy Shaheen, both PhD candidates at the University of British Columbia (UBC).
-Created partly in recognition of the Noble laureate Dr. Michael Smith, this is the most prestigious internal award offered to graduate students of UBC’s Department of Microbiology and Immunology and the Michael Smith Laboratories.
+Created partly in recognition of the Nobel laureate Dr. Michael Smith, this is the most prestigious internal award offered to graduate students of UBC’s Department of Microbiology and Immunology and the Michael Smith Laboratories.
 With the generous support of Zymeworks Inc., we are pleased to announce the awarding of two $20,000 fellowships, which directly support thesis research focused on relevant aspects of discovery and development of biologic therapeutics.

 “We are pleased to partner with the University of British Columbia in funding the Zymeworks Fellowship in Immunotherapeutics and are impressed by the scope of the research being conducted by the two current recipients,” said Ali Tehrani, Ph.D., Zymeworks President and CEO.
 “At Zymeworks, a clinical-stage biopharmaceutical company developing multifunctional biotherapeutics, we are enthusiastic about research that will advance understanding of chronic inflammatory diseases, as well as research that demonstrates how certain molecules behave inside living cells.”